s9jenny/handson/README.md

 # Configure Argo CD:

 Ensure Argo CD is properly deployed in your Kubernetes cluster and is syncing your Spring Boot application from your Git repository.
-Use Jenkins to trigger an Argo CD sync after building and pushing the Docker image.
+Use Jenkins to trigger an Argo CD sync after building and pushing the Docker image to docker hub.

 # Set up Slack Notifications: